How To Behave During A Traffic Stop For Suspected DUI

 ⛔ …resolve your case the next morning in court if you are arrested.
 It is possible that an attempt will be made to convict you of the DUI right then and there.
 Do not do it, and do not sign any plea forms.
 Simply plead not guilty and bond out.
 You do not have to plead no contest or guilty to get out of jail.

-Learn more about what to do when facing a DUI arrest by contacting our law firm by calling our Jacksonville office at 904-858-9818.
+Learn more about what to do when facing a DUI arrest by contacting our an experienced Jacksonville DUI Lawyer by calling our Jacksonville office at 904-858-9818.
 Lockett Law, P.A. has two convenient office locations.